mit-dci/terraform-aws-opencbdc-tctl/README.md

 # Accessing the Test Controller

 The module will generate some DNS records in [AWS Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) for you.
 A CNAME record is created in Route53 which will point to the UI load balancer.
 The format of this will be `test-controller.<environment>.<base_domain>`.
 The `environment` and `base_domain` values will be set to whatever you configured to the corresponding Terraform vars.
 Assuming your environment is up and configured properly, you should be able to access by typing the url into any browser.
+The appropriate record is also provided as an output `route53_endpoints.ui_endpoint`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements